Clinical Laboratory Improvement Amendments: Andrology and embryology laboratories and reproductive tissue banks

-CLIA applies to sperm analysis and the postcoital test, but does not apply to andrology nor embryology laboratories, nor testing performed as part of an assisted reproductive technology (ART), nor reproductive tissue banks.
+CLIA applies to sperm analysis and the postcoital test, but does not apply to andrology or embryology laboratories, to testing performed as part of an assisted reproductive technology (ART), or to reproductive tissue banks.
 There are no federal personnel requirements.

 The lack of CLIA applicability has been criticized noting how semen analysis is categorized as a high complexity test whereas the analysis of oocytes and embryos is unregulated, despite similar equipment and techniques in use.
-There are accreditation programs such the CAP/ASRM Reproductive Laboratory Accreditation Program (RLAP), and TJC and CAP offer specialty accreditations, but these are voluntary in nature.
+There are accreditation programs such as the CAP/ASRM Reproductive Laboratory Accreditation Program (RLAP), and TJC and CAP offer specialty accreditations, but these are voluntary in nature.

 In the summer of 1991, HHS notified the American Society of Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART) that in vitro fertilisation (IVF) and gamete intrafallopian transfer (GIFT) laboratories were to be covered under CLIA '88.
 However, when CLIA '88 was published on February 28, 1992, it did not explicitly mention andrology and embryology laboratories creating uncertainty in regulatory oversight.
 In 1992, Senator Ron Wyden (D-OR) introduced the Fertility Clinic Success Rate and Certification Act (FCRCA), colloquially called the "Wyden bill", requiring the Disease Control and Prevention (CDC) to develop a model program for the certification of embryo laboratories, to be carried out voluntarily by interested states.
 This created initial confusion as to whether CLIA was applicable.
-In 1994, HCFA stated that in vitro fertilization was categorized as the therapeutic procedure, not a diagnostic procedure and therefore not covered under CLIA.
-As such, AAB/ABB took the position that IVF laboratories test are covered under CLIA, while ASRM and SART took the opposing position.
+In 1994, HCFA stated that in vitro fertilization was categorized as a therapeutic procedure, not a diagnostic procedure, and therefore not covered under CLIA.
+As such, AAB/ABB took the position that IVF laboratory tests are covered under CLIA, while ASRM and SART took the opposing position.
 On September 16, 1998, the Clinical Laboratory Improvement Advisory Committee (CLIAC) made a non-binding recommendation that CLIA coverage apply to embryology laboratories and suggested the College of American Pathologists (CAP) and ASRM accreditation checklist.
 However, the United States Secretary of Health and Human Services Donna Shalala did not implement the recommendation prompting the AAB to sue HHS to force a decision on March 16, 1999.
 In response, ASRM filed an amicus brief opposing AAB's lawsuit.
 On March 8, 2000, the lawsuit was dismissed by Thomas F. Hogan due to lack of standing.

 In 1994, the American Board of Bioanalysis (ABB) created the first CLIA-approved HCLD board exam for andrologists and embryologists.